 Pogost-Zagorodsky.
-Church of Saints Cyril and Methodius
+The Church of Saints Cyril and Methodius.

 Church